mvysny/photocloud-frame-slideshow/docs/faq.md

 ## Google Drive

+** Google Drive integration is fundamentally broken at the moment** - PhotoCloud will never see any files in Google Drive.
+See [bug #199](https://github.com/mvysny/photocloud-frame-slideshow/issues/199) for more details.

-PhotoCloud only sees images explicitly shared with PhotoCloud in Google Drive - it does not see all images nor all files in your Google Drive account.
+Reason: PhotoCloud only sees images explicitly shared with PhotoCloud in Google Drive - it does not see all images nor all files in your Google Drive account.
 This is the new Google security policy and there's nothing I can do about it.
-Please share your images with PhotoCloud in your Google Drive.
-TODO how to do that?
+Unfortunately, it's not possible to share images with PhotoCloud at the moment, that's why PhotoCloud can connect to Google Drive but will never find any files nor folders.

 ## Adding more Streams